Yura-S/aws_dotnet/README.md

 7) there is no data in database. manually add. open database security groups 5432 port for all and add data using create_table.sh script

    needs installed psql for it

+   after that you can remove that added security groups rule for security